fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 //= require fusioncharts/themes/fusioncharts.theme.fusion
 ```

-To add the FusionCharts Rails wrapper, use any of the following process:
+To add the FusionCharts Rails wrapper, use any of the following processes:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>